Ceditvodu/colldoc/README.md

 ### How to use ###

 - Create documentation folder with "_doc" name or some another.
-- add in it html files with documentation information.
+- Add in it html files with documentation information.
-- open bash or cmd and type ```colldoc path/to/parent/directory```.
+- Open bash or cmd and type ```colldoc path/to/parent/directory```.
-- if you whant to use custom names for your documentation folder then type.
+- If you want to use custom names for your documentation folder then type:
 ```colldoc path/to/parent/directory resourceDirectory resultDirectory```.

 ### Preview ###